JeroenDeDauw/slides/craftmanship/LSP/README.md

 Everyone knows how to do inheritance.
 You create an interface or a base class and implement it or derive from it.
 Done.

 Good software design is however not quite that easy.
 When using inheritance, a number of basic principles should be held into account.
-Favouring of composition over inheritance, not using inheritance for code reuse and using narrow, well segregated, interfaces come to mind.
+Favouring composition over inheritance, not using inheritance for code reuse and using narrow, well segregated, interfaces come to mind.
 Even though amongst this list of fundamentals and critical in nature, the Liskov Substitution Principle is not well known by many developers.